 I can safely say, I’ve never felt as comfortable in my own skin as I do now.
 And writing was the magic that made it possible.

 Anne A. Wilson lives in Phoenix, Arizona, with her husband and two children.
 She served nine years active duty as a navy helicopter pilot, worked as an operations manager in semiconductor manufacturing, and currently runs a triathlon coaching business.
 Never in her wildest imaginings did she think she would be a writer one day, but it’s probably safe to say she’s found her passion.
 When she’s not writing, you’ll find her on a pool deck, where she teaches adults how to swim.
 Hover is her debut.
-Her second novel, Clear to Lift, will release on July 12, 2016.
+Her second novel, Clear to Lift, released on July 12, 2016.

 To connect with Anne…

 Navy helicopter pilot Lt.
 Alison Malone has been assigned to a search and rescue team based at Naval Air Station Fallon, Nevada, near the rugged peaks of the Sierra Nevada, and far from her former elite H-60 squadron.
 A rule follower by nature, Alison is exasperated and outraged every time she flies with her mission commander, “Boomer” Marks, for whom military procedures are merely a suggestion.
 Alison is desperate to be transferred out of the boonies, where careers stagnate, and back to her life and fiancé in San Diego.